 Within a year, Curiosity achieved its primary goal of verifying that Gale Crater, where it landed, was an ancient lakebed that had water and chemical elements that once could have supported life.

-By continuing to gather weather data as it drives uphill, Curiosity is helping Mars meteorologists understand how the planet’s atmosphere and dust levels change with increasing elevation, which will help them make better weather predictions in the future.
+By continuing to gather weather data as it drives up Mount Sharp, Curiosity is helping Mars meteorologists understand how the planet’s atmosphere and dust levels change with increasing elevation, which will help them make better weather predictions in the future.

 How Curiosity explores Mars

 Curiosity is a mobile science laboratory.
-Using images from navigation cameras placed strategically around the rover, as well as images from orbital satellites such as NASA’s Mars Reconnaissance Orbiter—scientists and engineers work together to drive Curiosity across the floor of Gale Crater, stopping for weeks to months at a time to collect data and drill at scientifically interesting spots.
-As of 2020, Curiosity has driven about 22 kilometers (14 miles).
+Using images from navigation cameras placed strategically around the rover, as well as images from orbital satellites such as NASA’s Mars Reconnaissance Orbiter—scientists and engineers work together to drive Curiosity across the floor of Gale Crater and up Mount Sharp, stopping for weeks to months at a time to collect data and drill at scientifically interesting spots.

 The rover’s robotic arm collects soil and rock samples with a drill and scoop, and then drops them into its belly for analysis.
 SAM, short for Sample Analysis at Mars, figures out what carbon-containing compounds and other materials necessary for life are preserved in the rocks.
 CheMin, the Chemical and Mineralogy instrument, analyzes the types of minerals present in the rocks to tell how favorable to life the environment was when the rocks were first laid down as sediments.